 Test scores for admission requirements are subject to change without prior notice, as mandated by the Board of Trustees of State Institutions of Higher Learning.
 Official ACT or SAT scores for all applicants completing high school within the past five years must be mailed to the Office of Admissions and Recruitment directly from the ACT or SAT office.
-Score reports hand-delivered by the applicants are not considered official.
 The address and telephone number for ACT and SAT are:

+American College Testing Program

+Box 268

-American College Testing Program Box 268 Iowa City, Iowa 52240 310-356-3711
+Iowa City, Iowa 52240

+310-356-3711